Sentai Filmworks: Ledford establishes Sentai

 In June 2006, the Japanese Sojitz Corporation acquired a 20% stake in ADV Films.
 This was done as a means for ADV Films to acquire more titles in the Japanese market.
 From this point on, virtually all titles that ADV acquired were with Sojitz's help.
 The following year, Sojitz announced that Japan Content Investments (JCI), Development Bank of Japan, and film distribution company KlockWorx, planned to contribute money to ADV, in return for equity in the company.
 Ledford was to remain the majority shareholder and CEO.
 JCI subsidiary ARM also planned to contribute money for ADV to use in acquiring new distribution licenses.
 The investment was to ADV Films to raise its output of new anime titles, which had dropped in 2006, back to previous levels or above.
 In return, ADV planned to assist Sojitz with the acquisition of North American and European content for importation into Japan.
 According to ADV, they also reportedly had "big plans" for its manga line.

 However, in January 2008, ADV mysteriously removed a large number of titles from their website.
 Among the titles which were subsequently removed was Gurren Lagann, which had test disks sent out with dubbed episodes.
 As a result, ADV sued ARM Corporation and its parent Sojitz for a breach in a contract made previously.
 In the suit, the exact amount ADV paid to license twenty-nine titles was disclosed.
 The lawsuit was withdrawn and no ruling was made.
 That July, Funimation announced the acquisition of thirty of these titles licensed by Sojitz from ADV.

-Ledford established Sentai Filmworks in October 2008.
-Among its first titles to be released were Clannad, Princess Resurrection, Indian Summer, Appleseed and Mahoromatic (formerly licensed by Geneon).
-On September 1, 2009, ADV had closed its doors and sold off its assets, which included transferring distribution rights to Section23 Films.
+Ledford established Sentai Filmworks in 2008.
+Some of its first titles to be released were Clannad, Princess Resurrection, Indian Summer, Appleseed and Mahoromatic (formerly licensed by Geneon).
+On September 1, 2009, ADV went defunct and sold off its assets, which included transferring distribution rights to Section23 Films.

 On July 4, 2013, during its industry panel at Anime Expo, Sentai Filmworks announced its plans to release a number of classic titles from Tatsunoko Production.
 The current list of released titles from the partnership include the original Gatchaman series and movie, Time Bokan: Royal Revival, and Casshan, and more titles followed.

-Sunrise announced a licensing deal with Sentai Filmworks that included a number of titles from Sunrise’s library that were formerly licensed by Bandai Entertainment during its Otakon panel on August 8, 2013.
+Sunrise announced a licensing deal with Sentai Filmworks that included a number of titles from Sunrise's library that were formerly licensed by Bandai Entertainment during its Otakon panel on August 8, 2013.